 Finding: Complies with Condition.
 The proposed home is located on a site that is specifically referenced in the register nomination for the Canemah Historic District.
-There is a basalt wall that runs east to west along 4th Ave.
-This wall runs parallel to the subject site and is an important feature in Canemah that shall not be disturbed the development of any sites within the Canemah neighborhood.
+There is a basalt wall that runs east to west

 The site slopes towards 4th Ave. and the applicant has proposed to use an approximately four to six (4 - 6) foot retaining wall, that will be located behind the primary structure, in the rear yard to assist in leveling the subject site.
 The applicant shall receive all required environmental approvals prior to construction onsite.